Pension contributions tax relief: limits

 Overview

-In addition to the pension contribution limits related to your UK relevant earnings, as mentioned on our page Tax relief on pension contributions, there are further upper limits that apply, called the annual allowance and the money purchase annual allowance.
-Most people choose not to contribute above these limits.
+In addition to the pension contribution limits related to your relevant UK earnings, as mentioned on our page Tax relief on pension contributions, there are further upper limits that apply.
+These limits are called the annual allowance and the money purchase annual allowance.
+Most people choose not to contribute above these limits because a tax charge applies if they are exceeded, which allows HMRC to claim back the excess tax relief claimed.

-The annual allowance should not impact on you if you are on a low income and only have modest pension savings.
+The annual allowance should not affect you if you are on a low income and only have modest pension savings.
 However, the money purchase annual allowance is much lower, so it is something that people on low incomes might need to watch out for.

 Annual allowance

-There is an annual allowance of up to £60,000 (2024/25).
+For most people, there is an annual allowance of up to £60,000 (2026/27).
 Although you can claim tax relief on contributions up to the value of your UK relevant earnings, the amount of tax relief you can keep is limited by the annual allowance.

 For people with high incomes, the annual allowance can be lower than £60,000.
 We do not cover this on our website – you can find out more on GOV.UK.